webplatform/docs/tutorials/using_selectors/index.md

    background-color: #333;
  }</syntaxhighlight>
 </li>
-<li><p>Save the files and refresh your browser to see the result (put the mouse over the following link to see the effect):</p>
+<li><p>Save the files and refresh your browser to see the result (hover the mouse over the link to see the effect):</p>
 [[File:pseudoclassselector_result.jpg]]
 <p>The link turns to dark grey.</p></li>
 </ol>

 == Action: Using selectors based on relationships and pseudo-classes ==

 With selectors based on relationships and pseudo-classes you can create complex cascade algorithms.
-This is a common technique used, for example, in order to create '''pure CSS drop down menus''' (that is only CSS, without using [[javascript|JavaScript]]).
+This is a common technique used, for example, in order to create '''pure CSS drop down menus''' (that is only CSS, without using JavaScript).
 The essence of this technique involves creating a rule like this:

 <syntaxhighlight lang="css">div.menu-bar ul ul {
   display: none;